 The East Coast: An Introduction

 Sri Lanka's east coast, off limits until recently because of the war, is much touted as an undeveloped tropical beach heaven.
 It's certainly a tropical beach heaven, at least between April and September - but more hotels are under construction.
-That said, this is definitely an excellent time to visit and take advantage of the new high quality accommodation while the beaches are still relatively undeveloped.
+Now is therefore an excellent time to visit and take advantage of the new high quality accommodation while the beaches remain relatively empty.

-The closest resort to the Cultural Triangle and Kandy is Passekudah which promises fantastic sands, diving and relatively little development.
+The closest resort to the Cultural Triangle and Kandy is Passekudah, with its fantastic sands, diving, and little development.
 Also well located is Trincomalee, the main city along this stretch of coast, and one of the island's main Tamil-speaking communities.
 The city's famous Koneswaram Temple is Hindu, unlike many of the temples you'll visit in the Cultural Triangle, and is perched on a rocky coastal outcrop above the city.
 A beautiful spot with an ancient history, the elaborate temple contains shrines to Vishnu, Ganesh, Murukan and Ambal-Shakti.
-The Ther Chariot Festival is celebrated here during April, and lasts for 21 days, during which Hindus come to pray, make offerings, and peruse the stalls set up around the temple to sell food, pottery and religious paraphernalia.

-Other attractions include the old Dutch fort by the harbour, and hot springs just outside the town, but the most universally attractive aspect of Trincomalee has to be its tree-lined beaches, which are beautifully clean, fluffy and golden, with shallow waters that are excellent for swimming.
-The surrounding waters are also well-known for great surfing, whale watching and fishing, with trips leaving from the harbour on a regular basis.
+Other attractions include the old Dutch fort by the harbour, and hot springs just outside the town, but the most universally attractive aspect of Trincomalee has to be its tree-lined beaches, which are beautifully clean, fluffy and golden, with shallow waters that are excellent for swimming and snorkelling.

 Feeling like a trailblazer?